- Visiting Chesapeake?

 Make sure that trash is placed inside the container and the lid is closed to avoid litter to fall or blow out onto the ground.
 It's every citizen's responsibility to keep Chesapeake clean.
 There are many ways which citizens and community groups can help.

-- Place plastic containers, glass and metal cans in blue recycle bins for curbside collection.
+- Place plastic containers, glass, metal cans, paper and cardboard in blue recycle bins for curbside collection.

 - Always make sure the lid on your trash container is closed (wet trash and rain increase disposal costs).